irfanbozkurt/js-bigint-optimizer/README.md

 # Introduction

-Task definition is clear, and requested functionality is pretty simple when we think inside the box.
-This application creates the desired interface by using Node + Express, apart from automated request logging with Morgan, and Nodemon for hot-reloading during development.

-Problems start when we consider big number arithmetics.
-Javascript only supports numbers up to a certain number which contains 16 decimals.
+Node + Express application trying to optimize big number addition and subtraction operations.
+Javascript supports fast arithmetics for up to 16 decimals.
 Numbers greater than this limit cannot make use of hardware-supported arithmetics.

-These numbers must perform arithmetic operations at the software basis, which means the numbers will be "iterated" and the corresponding elementary school rules will be applied.
-Complexity-wise, it's impossible to do better than this: Complexity will always be O(n) per operation, where n is the average length of the string operands.
+Bigger numbers must perform arithmetic operations at the software basis, which means the bits will be "iterated" and the corresponding elementary school rules will be applied.
+Complexity-wise, it's impossible to do better than this.
+Complexity will always be O(n) per operation, where n is the average length of the string operands.

 However, we can still improve Theta(n) with a special technique that is proposed by Youssef Bassil & Aziz Barbar of American University of Science, Lebanon.